What are the Types of Hepatitis?

 Hepatitis:

-Hepatitis is an inflammation of the liver caused by a viral infection these five types of hepatitis are a big deal because of the amount illnesses, epidemics and death that they cause.
+Hepatitis is an inflammation of the liver caused by a viral infection these five types of hepatitis are a big deal because of the amount illnesses, epidemics, and deaths that they cause.

 Symptoms: